 Accomplishments:

-Throughout the year, the MHB hosted a variety of speakers and panel forums related to Napa County mental health issues and services, including: mental health services in the jail system/strategic Napa County initiatives, substance abuse and mental health issues related to marijuana, school based mental health programs, and access to mental health services.
+Throughout the year, the MHB hosted a variety of speakers and panel forums related to Napa County mental health issues and services, including: homelessness and housing issues/strategic Napa County initiatives, responsibilities and duties of the Patient’s Rights Advocate, programs and services offered to the community by the Mental Health Division, veteran’s mental health issues and services, student mental health services at Napa Valley College, and mental health issues and services for older adults in Napa County.

 Conducted a public hearing for review and comment on the Mental Health Division’s Mental Health Services Act (MHSA) Annual Update Fiscal Year (FY) 2015-16.